freeipa/ansible-freeipa/README.md

 Ansible inventory file
 ----------------------

-The most important parts of the inventory file is the definition of the nodes, settings and the topology.
+The most important parts of the inventory file is the definition of the nodes, settings and the management modules.
 Please remember to use [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) for passwords.
 The examples here are not using vault for better readability.

 **Master server**